DrakeMTB/drakeMTB/webpages/expenses.md

 **Note** that this estimate includes the cost of getting a race-ready mountain bike.
 If your rider already has a bike, then nearly half of the expense is already taken care of.

-**Team Dues and Fundraising**
+**Team Dues**
-As a club sport, the team receives no school funding, so annual dues and fundraisers are the financial foundation of the team.
-We ask that each individual Rider be responsible for paying dues for the 2018-2019 season of $350 and commit to individual fundraising efforts for the team totaling $250 ($300 if using the online eTeamSponsor option).
-If the Rider raises less than $250 (or $300 using eTeamSponsor), then additional dues must be paid to make up the difference.
-See [here](https://docs.google.com/forms/d/e/1FAIpQLScfcym66MpvPf0YRAgc3Jh5c0cydRzAuKzPRNCvex9v8dmcGQ/viewform) for dues and fundraising payment details.
+As a club sport, the mountain bike team does not receive school funding (except for about $1,000 from the Drake Fund each year), so annual dues are the financial foundation of the team.
+Dues for the 2018/2019 season are $600.
+Half of the dues go toward league race fees, and the rest help pay for coaches stipends and expenses, equipment, and activities.
+See [here for dues and payment details](https://docs.google.com/document/d/1lSemjzSGjtNW6NN2r0SL7BZzZinsvTsERGlHIA_sqp8/edit?usp=sharing).

+**Scholarships**
+If dues are outside of what you feel your family can afford, scholarships are available.
+Every year the team works to reserve funds from our team sponsorships for team members in need of financial assistance.
+Scholarship funds are available to those families who would like assistance in paying for some of the expenses associated with team participation.
+We trust our community members to be the best judges of their own need and to reserve these funds for those in greatest need.
+It is an honor-based system and scholarship awards do not include a financial review of your household revenue and expenses.
+The scholarship application is [here](https://docs.google.com/forms/d/e/1FAIpQLSeWkgcqptHvln2eCe7VbFGzbxWAns1AbNXNwN6X0rM6yG6ojg/viewform).
+Applications are due December 8, 2018.

 **Bicycle**
 If a rider does not already have a high-quality mountain bike, we suggest that you spend at least $1,000 on a used bike see <http://www.craiglist.org> or <http://www.pinkbike.com>  for excellent used bicycles and $1,500 on a new bike.
 Most of the other racers will be on hard-tailed 29-inch wheel bikes, so this is a good configuration to look for; dual-suspension bikes tend to be heavier and more expensive, neither of which tend to enhance the cross-country racing experience.